gillessed/tsumego-kai/readme.md

 ## TS Goban

-Typescript React go board component.
+Typescript React go board component that can be easily integrated with redux.
 Can be used to show games, problems and more.

 ## More coming soon...